OpenProteinAI/openprotein-docs/src/walkthroughs/multichain.rst

 proteins; a holistic understanding of proteins and their subunits is essential to creating customized protein designs.
 This walkthrough will cover designing multimeric proteins, using antibodies as our example.
-The design process for monomeric proteins is shown in [Lead optimization of monoclonal antibody to meet target product profile](/walkthroughs/antibody-engineering).
+The design process for monomeric proteins is shown in `Lead optimization of monoclonal antibody to meet target product profile </walkthroughs/antibody-engineering)>`_.

 When designing proteins with quaternary structures, we must account for the impact of mutations on interaction points between subunits.